projectcalico/calico/security/tutorials/calico-policy.md

 wget -q --timeout=5 google.com -O -
 ```

-It should return the HTML of the google.com home page.
+It returns the HTML of the google.com home page.

 ### 2. Deny all ingress traffic